Step 1 of 5

 🔔

-I raised a concern and been treated worse since.
+I raised a concern and things have got worse since.

 💷

-Not paid correctly, wages withheld, or below minimum wage.
+Not paid correctly, wages withheld, or paid below minimum wage.

 No reasonable adjustments